2. SpaceStudio User Guide#

 2.5.3.1.
 The Architecture Editor#

-The architecture editor is the centerpiece of SpaceStudio.
-It enables the user to :
+The architecture editor is the central design interface of SpaceStudio.
+It enables the user to:

-Instantiate application and library components (interconnects, processors, timers, etc…).
+Instantiate application components (user-defined modules and devices) and library IP components (interconnects, processors, memory controllers, timers, DMA engines, etc.).

 The architecture editor works in conjunction with the properties view which shows the parameters for the component instance currently selected in the architecture diagram.